AT&T (NYSE:T) Issues FY 2022 Earnings Guidance

-AT&T (NYSE:T) updated its FY 2022 earnings guidance on Monday.
+AT&T (NYSE:T) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $3.100-$3.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.210.
 The company issued revenue guidance of -.

-Several equities research analysts have recently weighed in on the stock.
-Wolfe Research decreased their target price on shares of AT&T from $29.00 to $27.00 and set a peer perform rating for the company in a research note on Thursday, January 27th.
-Cowen decreased their target price on shares of AT&T from $33.00 to $29.00 and set a market perform rating for the company in a research note on Thursday, January 27th.
-UBS Group decreased their target price on shares of AT&T from $34.00 to $32.00 and set a buy rating for the company in a research note on Thursday, January 27th.
-Citigroup decreased their target price on shares of AT&T from $31.00 to $29.00 and set a buy rating for the company in a research note on Tuesday, December 7th.
-Finally, Truist Financial reiterated a hold rating and set a $26.00 target price on shares of AT&T in a research note on Monday, December 6th.
-One analyst has rated the stock with a sell rating, twelve have given a hold rating and nine have assigned a buy rating to the stock.
-According to data from MarketBeat, AT&T presently has an average rating of Hold and a consensus price target of $29.48.
+AT&T (NYSE:T) last posted its quarterly earnings data on Wednesday, January 26th.
+The technology company reported $0.78 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.76 by $0.02.
+The firm had revenue of $40.96 billion for the quarter, compared to the consensus estimate of $40.75 billion.
+AT&T had a return on equity of 13.50% and a net margin of 11.89%.
+The business’s revenue for the quarter was down 10.4% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.75 EPS.
+As a group, equities analysts expect that AT&T will post 3.1 EPS for the current year.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, February 1st.
-Investors of record on Monday, January 10th were paid a dividend of $0.52 per share.
-This represents a $2.08 annualized dividend and a yield of 8.69%.
-The ex-dividend date of this dividend was Friday, January 7th.
-AT&T’s dividend payout ratio (DPR) is 75.36%.
+T has been the subject of a number of recent analyst reports.
+Deutsche Bank Aktiengesellschaft decreased their target price on AT&T from $37.00 to $30.00 and set a buy rating for the company in a research report on Thursday, January 27th.
+Cowen cut their price target on AT&T from $33.00 to $29.00 and set a market perform rating for the company in a report on Thursday, January 27th.
+Tigress Financial upped their target price on AT&T from $36.00 to $41.00 in a research note on Thursday, January 20th.
+Daiwa Capital Markets started coverage on AT&T in a research note on Thursday, December 23rd.
+They issued a neutral rating and a $26.00 target price for the company.
+Finally, Wells Fargo & Company cut their target price on AT&T from $27.00 to $26.00 and set an equal weight rating for the company in a research note on Thursday, January 27th.
+One investment analyst has rated the stock with a sell rating, twelve have assigned a hold rating and eight have issued a buy rating to the company.
+According to MarketBeat, the company currently has an average rating of Hold and an average price target of $29.43.

-A hedge fund recently bought a new stake in AT&T stock.
-OLD Mission Capital LLC bought a new position in AT&T Inc. (NYSE:T) in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund bought 15,890 shares of the technology company’s stock, valued at approximately $453,000.
-51.96% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently bought a new position in AT&T stock.
+OLD Mission Capital LLC bought a new stake in AT&T Inc. (NYSE:T) during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm bought 15,890 shares of the technology company’s stock, valued at approximately $453,000.
+Hedge funds and other institutional investors own 51.96% of the company’s stock.

 AT&T, Inc is a holding company, which engages in the provision of telecommunications media and technology service.
 It operates through the following segments: Communications, WarnerMedia, and Latin America.
 The Communications segment provides services to businesses and consumers located in the U.S., or in U.S.